-The "Capo Rizzuto" Marine Protected Area in the province of Crotone is one of the largest in Italy in terms of size and, with its 15,000 hectares, is also among the largest in Europe.
-Discovering the wonder of its seabed, while respecting the environment and the ecosystem that characterises it, is a unique experience, to be enjoyed with the appropriate guides or on board transparent bottom boats.
+The pride of the Calabrian sea is the “Capo Rizzuto” Marine Protected Area, in the sea off Isola Capo Rizzuto, in the province of Crotone.
+One of the largest in Italy in terms of size, with its 15,000 hectares, it is also one of the largest in Europe.
+Discovering the wonders of its seabed, while respecting the environment and ecosystem that characterise it, is a unique experience, to be enjoyed with special guides or on board a traditional glass-bottomed boat.
+Three promontories overlook this area, including the legendary Capo Colonna, on which stands the National Archaeological Park of the same name with the only surviving column of the ancient Greek temple of Hera Lacinia, and Punta Le Castella with the Aragonese Castle on the water's edge.

 - “Riviera dei Cedri” Regional Marine Park